-- Describe the qualification of you follows with your teachers: A Europass Certification can be added to provide a clear and short description of the qualification. - Describe your previous learning: Consider preparation of a simple "qualification map" of the progress of the student.
-Making a description of your prior learning helps the host partner to make better plans. - o Join: You participation improves planning, increases preparation - Duration: The Learning Agreement specifies the start and end dates and the overall duration of the study abroad. - Simplify: Use the learning outcomes as you focus on the tasks you will complete.
+- Describe the qualification of the student follows: A Europass Certification Ag can be added to provide a clear and short description of the qualification. - Describe previous learning: Consider preparation of a simple "qualification map" of the progress of the student.
+Making a description of the student's prior learning helps the host partner to make better plans. - Include students: Providing the student's participation improves planning, increases preparation and motivation during the preparation phase. - Duration: The Learning Agreement specifies the start and end dates and the overall duration of the study abroad. - Simplify: Use the learning outcomes as you focus on the tasks a student will complete.
 This business-related terminology helps to improve communication with the host institution and focuses on making them suitable in the host country. - Defining Learning Outcomes: An important element of the Learning Agreement is Learning Outcomes.
 Make Learning Outcomes accurate, simple, and understandable.
 Also specify how the learning activities abroad will be carried out in relation to the learning outcomes that will be achieved.
 The information provided does not have to be very detailed, but it is important that the planned learning activities are clearly related to the learning outcomes to be achieved.
-This will make it easier for mobility to progress smoothly and to have adequate and appropriate opportunities for you to improve their learning outcomes.
-Write clearly the tasks and rights of you in the Learning Agreement with your teachers.
-Before participating in the transnational mobility, you must have detailed knowledge of the entire process abroad.
+This will make it easier for mobility to progress smoothly and to have adequate and appropriate opportunities for students to improve their learning outcomes.
+Write clearly the tasks and rights of the student in the Learning Agreement.
+Before participating in the movement, the student must have detailed knowledge of the entire process abroad.

 - Assessment: One of the most important points of the Learning Agreement is where and when the assessment of learning outcomes is carried out.
-Before participating in the transnational mobility, you must have detailed assessment procedure.
-If possible, add an assessment guide to the Learning Agreement. - Documents: The education systems of the host and sending institution and the way they document achievement can be different.
+If possible, agree on the main procedures of assessment when negotiating the Memorandum of Understanding.
+Make it clear that you are expecting from your partner institution / company.
+Make sure the assessment is practical and simple. - Documents: If possible, add an assessment guide to the Learning Agreement.
+The education systems of the host and sending institution and the way they document achievement can be different.
 To document achievement, the Europass Mobility Certificate is recommended and can serve as the document of achievement if it is prepared. - Validation and recognition: Ensure that these procedures are clear for sending and host institutions.
 Clearly describe the institution and manner in which the Achieved Learning Outcomes will be validated and recognized. - Additional topics: The Learning Agreement may include areas where you can add additional related topics for the related partnership.